sh3rIIf/base-api/README.md

 ### validation
 This module includes request validation.
 It also shows how to create custom "Enumeration" validation.

+### restclient
+This module shows how to call another REST API for inter-service communication in microservices architecture or to call an external 3rd party REST API.
+This example calls the helloworld/sayhello endpoint in the basic service.

 ### security - TODO
 This module will show how to implement basic authentication on endpoints.